-Patrons often ask me, Which is your favorite photograph?
-My response has always been, The last one I worked on.
-For years I would explain my development process.
-I would detail the techniques I used and the areas I emphasized to draw the viewer’s eye across the canvas.
-I would tell how I would spend weeks, in some cases years, reworking a composition until I was satisfied that I had justly presented its best reality, only to discard that rendition a year later and begin again from scratch.
+Patrons often ask me, “Which is your favorite photograph?”
+My response usually centers on the last piece I worked on.
+For years I would describe my capture and development process.
+I would explain the techniques I used and the details I emphasized to draw the viewer’s eye across the canvas.
+I would tell how I would spend weeks reworking a composition until I was satisfied that I had justly presented its best reality, only to discard that rendition a year later and begin again from scratch.